debium/www/chapter_2/octowisdom.md

 I was bored, surfing the GitHub, and looking for something to do or make, when I ran across a fun program called Octocatsay.
 I had already found out about the GitHub API, being a developer, and was studying some of the more important systems, for managing repositories and users from the command line.

 Octocatsay is an imitation of cowsay from a GitHub fan, and I laughed at the project.
-It sounded like I would have a lot of fun it, and it just made it better when I realized that it was hosted on the GitHub API!
+It sounded like I would have a lot of fun with it, and it just made it better when I realized that it was hosted on the GitHub API!
 My native GitHub apps could use this software, no extra dependencies required...

 I decided to make a simple POC type program that piped GitHub zen into Octocatsay and then print the end result to the users.
 I knew that the original zen command would look something like this: